Healthy sleep in old age

 smartsleep Schlafmagazin: Melatoninproduktion im Lauf der Lebensjahre

-Changed habits, lack of daylight & exercise
+Changed habits, too little daylight & exercise

-Health problems & taking medication
+Health complaints & taking medication

 The psyche and the state of mind